 No. There are many opportunities both within and outside the University.

 If I volunteer with the University will I receive credit towards my degree?

 Possibly.
 This is dependent upon the faculty or unit you are volunteering with as well as approval from the appropriate academic supervisor.

 Who can help me if I run into problems during my placement?

-You can contact your supervisor or email .
+You can contact your supervisor or email the .

 If I volunteer will I be covered by insurance?

 Yes.
 All recognised volunteers are covered by the University’s insurance, however a signed volunteer schedule needs to be on file with your volunteer supervisor.
 Information about insurance for volunteers can be found on the Audit and Risk Management website.